We do not inherit the earth from our ancestors; we borrow it from our children.

 4. The cost of the raw materials and oil-derived products necessary to produce doypacks is lower than that of plastic trays or glass jars.
-A growing number of countries develop technics to fully recycle this packaging.
+A growing number of countries are working on developing techniques to fully recycle this packaging.

 Plant proteins are as beneficial to you as to the planet

 Plant proteins present in quinoa significantly reduce your own ecological footprint.
-Quinoa is an excellent alternative source of protein that can replace the consumption of meat or fish, both with a high ecological impact.
+Quinoa is an excellent alternative source of protein that can replace the consumption of meat or fish, as both have a high ecological impact.

 Did you know that livestock are responsible for 18% of the greenhouse gas emissions that cause global warming, which is even higher than that of cars, planes and all other forms of transport combined?
 (Food & Agricultural Organisation of the United Nations, 2006).

-The meat industry is also water-intensive, which will become even scarcer in the coming decades.
+The meat industry is also water-intensive.
+This is significant as water is set to become more scare in the coming decades.

 Battery-reared animals are mostly fed GMO grain, contributing to the deforestation of the Amazon rainforest.

-Eating welcome alternatives to meat helps to keep our health and environment safe!
+Eating alternatives to meat helps to keep our health and environment safe!